 Yes.
 UTC students may attend and receive 3 hours undergraduate or graduate credit.
 Others attending the academy may choose to be admitted to the university and attend for credit as well.
 Additional course work is required for students getting academic credit.
 It will will be done via distance learning during the first summer session at UTC.
 Once you are accepted in the Academy, you will receive syllabus information.
 Also, P.O.S.T. credit hours, and National Organization for Victim Assistance provisional credentialing are available upon completion of the 40 hour training course (for additional fees).

 When is the Academy?

-The next Academy will be held June 2022.
+The next Academy will be held June 2023.
 The Academy will be held on the UTC campus.
 Students must attend all Academy sessions which normally run 8-5:30 during the face to face week.
-Applications will be made available to UTC Students Spring 2022.

 What does it cost?

 There is no fee for attending the academy.

 The Academy will address issues specific to Tennessee crime victims and offer opportunities for people who are fairly new to the field of victim advocacy to learn from experts and each other.
 Attendees will be able to expand their knowledge and skills in Tennessee law and advocacy issues.
 Participants in the Academy may also be eligible to receive national provisional advocate credentials through the National Organization for Victim Assistance (NOVA) for an additional fee.
 This certification is increasingly being recognized as an important credential for entry level victim advocacy work nationwide.